diogro/expressionVariance-manuscript/main.md

 ## Data sets

 We use 57 publicly available human gene expression RNA-seq data sets which were derived from the publications listed in table \ref{tab1} of the [Methods](#Methods) section, and a complete metadata table for each study is available in the supporting information (SI data 1).
-We only use data sets that fulfilled the following conditions: samples came from bulk RNA-seq (and no single cell approaches), data sets were associated to a publication, sample-level metadata was available, and post-filtering sample size was greater than 10.
+We only use data sets that fulfilled the following conditions: samples came from bulk RNA-seq (and no single cell approaches), data sets were associated with a publication, sample-level metadata was available, and the post-filtering sample size was greater than 10.
-These data sets span 13 different tissue types and post-filtering the mean sample size we used for each data set was 390, with a median of 251, and a ranged from 12 to 2931 samples.
+These data sets span 13 different tissue types and the post-filtering the mean sample size we used for each data set was 390, with a median of 251, and ranged from 12 to 2931 samples.
 Several data sets were derived from two large consortia: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note the origin of the data sets in the figures where appropriate.
 We refer to data sets and studies interchangeably, and so each tissue in GTEx is referred to as a different study.
-The final list of genes used from each study can found in SI data 2.
+The final list of genes used from each study can be found in SI data 2.

 ## Gene expression variance